AuroraMaster/react-native-ohos-library/en/react-native-cameraroll.md

 ## Use Codegen

+Version >= @react-native-ohos/camera-roll@7.8.4, compatible with codegen-lib for generating bridge code.

 If this repository has been adapted to `Codegen`, generate the bridge code of the third-party library by using the `Codegen`.
 For details, see [Codegen Usage Guide](/en/codegen.md).

 ## Link

+Version >= @react-native-ohos/camera-roll@7.8.4 now supports Autolink without requiring manual configuration.
+Autolink Framework Guide Documentation: https://gitcode.com/openharmony-sig/ohos_react_native/blob/master/docs/zh-cn/Autolinking.md

-Currently, HarmonyOS does not support AutoLink.
+Currently, Version <= @react-native-oh-tpl/camera-roll@7.8.3-0.1.5@deprecated does not support AutoLink.
 Therefore, you need to manually configure the linking.

 Open the `harmony` directory of the HarmonyOS project in DevEco Studio.